tomuxmon/xml-mut/readme.md

 Your eyes hurt much less looking into XML above 😎.

+## Mutation syntax

+The syntax reminds SQL.
+It is plain and simple.
+It all starts with `GET`.

+### GET

+// tood

+### WHERE

+// tood

+### SET

+// tood

+### DELETE

+// tood

 ## CLI Usage Example

 When using CLI you need to suply a path to your XML mutation file.
+A single XML mutation file can contain multiple mutation definitions.
 Next you decide if you want to specify XML files one by one and use [include command](#include-command) or scan the directory and use [scan command](#scan-command).
 You can consult how to use CLI with a `help` call.

 ```bash
 xml-mut-cli --help